The Monastery of the White Tiger - Journal of The Displine

 The Discipline: I had a realization today.
 I was filling out The Paper and as I've doing this, the category of Food has just been looking back at me, bothering me.
 There's not really much I can do until I buy my land.
 The kind of production I want anyways.
 But I realized, I can start actively working on food production now.
 I have access to a backyard.
 I have access to a garage.
 There's nothing really stopping me.

-And as I was thinking about this, I realized that each category of sin as it relates to The Divinity of Infrastructure, has a corresponding action relating to negating that sin.
+The Divinity of Infrastructure, has a corresponding action relating to negating that sin.
 This means that each day, there should be action in these categories to mitigate this inherent sin.

 Clock: So I reprogrammed the metric clock.
 You can now create alarms and timers on the fly.
 I also reorganized the code.
 Alarms and timers were on one mechanism.
 They're now two separate mechanisms.